arackaf/micro-graphql-react/readme.md

 | `client`  | Manually pass in a client to be used for this query, which will override the default client|
 | `cache`  | Manually pass in a cache object to be used for this query|

-Be sure to use the `compress` tag to remove un-needed whitespace from your query text, since it will be sent via HTTP GET—just wrap any inline string parameters you may have in `${}` - for more information, see [here](./readme-compress.md).
+Be sure to use the `compress` tag to remove un-needed whitespace from your query text, since it will be sent via HTTP GET—for more information, see [here](./readme-compress.md).

+An even better option would be to use my [persisted queries helper](https://github.com/arackaf/generic-persistgraphql).
+This not only removes the entire query text from your nextwork requests altogether, but also from our bundled code.

 ### Props passed for each query